stubisdon/youtube-comment-sentiment-analysis/readme.md

 - [ ] For each comment, use sentiment analysis library to determine sentiment
 - [ ] Calculate percentage of positive and negative comments
 - [ ] Send results back to frontend

+## Free vs paid

+- [ ] Test the free version with 100 comments with 3-5 creators
+- [ ] Ask about a paid version

+- [ ] Add Sign Up / Log in functionality
+- [ ] For paid accounts, let analyze more than 100 comments
+- [ ] Credits based on the number of API requests allowed